High-resolution audio: History

 One of the first attempts to market high-resolution audio was High Definition Compatible Digital in 1995, an encoding/decoding technique using standard CD audio.
 This was followed by two more optical disc formats claiming sonic superiority over CD-DA: SACD in 1999, and DVD-Audio in 2000.
 These formats offer additional benefits such as multi-channel surround sound.
 Following a format war, none of these achieved widespread adoption.

 Following the rise in online music retailing at the start of the 21st century, high-resolution audio downloads were introduced by HDtracks starting in 2008.

 Further attempts to market high-resolution audio on optical disc followed with Pure Audio Blu-ray in 2009, and High Fidelity Pure Audio in 2013.
 Competition in online high-resolution audio retail stepped-up in 2014 with the announcement of Neil Young's Pono service.

-In 2014, the Japan Electronics and Information Technology Industries Association (JEITA) announced a specification and accompanying "Hi-Res AUDIO" logo for consumer audio products, administered by the Japan Audio Society (JAS).
-The standard sets minimums of 96 kHz sample rate and 24-bit depth, and for analog processes, 40 kHz.
-The related "Hi-Res Audio Wireless" standard additionally requires support for the LDAC, LHDC, LC3plus and MQair codecs.
-Sony reaffirmed its commitment towards the development in the high-resolution audio segment by offering a slew of Hi-Res Audio products.
+In 2014, the Japan Electronics and Information Technology Industries Association (JEITA) announced a specification and accompanying "Hi-Res Audio" logo for consumer audio products, administered by the Japan Audio Society (JAS).
+The standard sets minimums of 96 kHz sample rate and 24-bit depth, and for analog processes, 40 kHz or higher.
+The related "Hi-Res Audio Wireless" standard certifies lossy audio codecs that meet the standard for high-resolution audio; Currently only LDAC, LHDC, LC3plus, MQair, SHDC, and aptX Adaptive are certified.
+Sony reaffirmed its commitment to development in the high-resolution audio segment by offering a slew of Hi-Res Audio products.
+A "Hi-Res Audio Wireless" capable audio device is not mandatory to implement AAC codec with Bluetooth.